Funding Circle Review

 With the new changes, the secondary market will change.
 You decide how much of your portfolio you want to sell and Funding Circle will do the rest.
 Exiting will be free of charge which is a great benefit to lenders.
 It will be interesting to see how this works.
-There’s a possibility the secondary market will become extremely liquid and your account could be used as instant or short term.
-Premiums and discounts on secondary market loan parts will also be removed.
-I’m not a fan of secondary market premiums so I’m glad to see this removal.
+There’s a possibility the secondary market will become extremely liquid and your account could be used as instant access or short term if normal market conditions exist.
+Premiums and discounts on secondary market loan parts are now removed.
+I was never a fan of secondary market premiums so I’m glad for the removal.

 What Types Of Securities Do Funding Circle Loan Against?

 Most Funding Circle peer to peer lending loans are unsecured (other than personal guarantees) except for certain property development loans which are secured by property and or land.